 BUT…..
 If you have a low air temperature there is nothing that prevents the heat from leaving the body.
 And if it rains the water will quickly get down to the skin and chill the dog and if it’s windy the cold wind will instantly get down to the skin and release whatever little heat that is present.

-This shows that both sides have its pros and cons and you need to determine what is most beneficial for each individual dog that you see and its circumstances – body condition, living conditions, general weather conditions and more.
+This shows that both sides have their pros and cons and you need to determine what is most beneficial for each individual dog that you see and its circumstances – body condition, living conditions, general weather conditions, and more.

 There is no black or white 😉